Facebook recently announced several Messenger platform updates, one of which was Messenger Destination for News Feed ads.

 Messenger Destination: Campaign

-I create my campaigns in Power Editor, and I recommend you do, too.
+I create my The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. in Power Editor, and I recommend you do, too.
 Messenger destination is available within both Power Editor and Ad Create Tool, but the screen grabs I’m providing are from Power Editor.

-When creating the campaign, you must use the Clicks to Website objective.
+When creating the campaign, you must use the Clicks to Website The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery..

 Set up your ad set the way you typically would.
 The only exception is that you cannot select Instagram within the placement options.